WU-BIMAC/NBOMicroscopyMetadataSpecs/README.md

 Despite the this very successful efforts, there remains a substantial gap between the OME data model and its wide adoption by the wide bio-imaging community as a bona fide Microscopy Data and Metadata Standard, dictating the set of metadata descriptors to be recorded or published with imaging datasets.

 Here we present the 4DN-BINA Microscopy Metadata (Figure 1) guidelines, which is a tiered system of guidelines (Figure 3) that was developed by the [4D Nucleome (4DN) initiative](https://www.4dnucleome.org/) Imaging Standards Working Group and by the [BINA Quality Control and Data Management Working Group](https://www.bioimagingna.org/qc-dm-wg) for documenting the provenance and the quality of microscopy image data.
-In particular the proposal describes metadata standards for capturing:
+In particular the model describes metadata standards for capturing:

 1. MICROSCOPE HARDWARE Specifications
 2. IMAGE ACQUISITION Settings